 Official warnings are only possible for distant and regional source tsunami.
-Official warnings are disseminated by the Ministry of Civil Defence & Emergency Management to the national media, local authorities and other key response agencies.
+Official warnings are disseminated by the National Emergency Management Agency (NEMA) to the national media, local authorities and other key response agencies.
 Your local council may also issue warnings through local media and other local arrangements.